Athabasca says target deadline set for Dover deal with PetroChina

-CALGARY, Alberta Aug 6 Canada's Athabasca Oil Corp said on Wednesday a target closing deadline has been set on the C$1.23 billion takeover of the Dover oil sands project in northern Alberta by PetroChina Co Ltd's unit Phoenix Energy Holdings Ltd.
+CALGARY Alberta Canada's Athabasca Oil Corp (ATH.TO) said on Wednesday a target closing deadline has been set on the C$1.23 billion takeover of the Dover oil sands project in northern Alberta by PetroChina Co Ltd's (601857.SS) unit Phoenix Energy Holdings Ltd.

 In a second-quarter earnings call Athabasca said to avoid unnecessary focus on specific dates it would not provide further details on the timing, but a deadline had been set.